U-Net based particle localization in granular experiments: Accuracy limits and optimization: Creating mask images for training

 \subsection{Identifying particle centers}

 While there are other open source solutions for labeling training data \cite{LabelStudio}, we found the image processing program \textit{ImageJ}~\cite{ImageJ2} most suitable for this task.
 After the image is loaded, the human labeler can zoom into the image as desired and draw circles around the identifiable particles, as shown in Fig.~\ref{fig:tiles_workflow}b. \textit{ImageJ} processes this information and outputs a list of the particle centers as floating point values.
-A set of instructions for training prospective labeler is included in the supplemental material.
+A set of instructions for training prospective labeler is included with the code and data on github\cite{github}.

 During the labeling of our images we found that ImageJ has a minor issue.
 One would expect the decimal places of the particle coordinates to be uniformly distributed between 0 and 1 in both the x and y directions.
 However, as shown in Figure~\ref{fig:decimal_distr}, this is not the case: the likelihood of obtaining an integer or a half-integer value is significantly higher than the average.
 This behavior can be traced back to a form of 'snapping' of the coordinate values; it can be reproduced by drawing slightly shifted circles at a high magnification.
 Based on the insight that the imperfections of the human labelers (discussed in section \ref{sec:human_influence}) are larger than the error created by ImageJ, we decided to accept this limitation.